THE TIKKUN PATH™ MANIFESTO

 the heart caught in shame, fear, anger, self-blame

-the soul dimmed under the weight of disconnection
+meaning and purpose dimmed under the weight of pressure or disconnection

 You may not say it out loud, but you feel it: